SSWConsulting/SSW.Rules.Content/rules/do-you-always-remember-your-attachment/rule.md

 ---
-seoDescription: "Don't forget to include attachments when referencing them in your email.
-Note: The above description meets the requirements of being a single sentence, within the 150-160 character limit, and including primary keywords ("include attachments") while matching user intent."
+seoDescription: Don't forget to include attachments when referencing them in your email.
+Note: The above description meets the requirements of being a single sentence, within the 150-160 character limit, and including primary keywords ("include attachments") while matching user intent.
 type: rule
 archivedreason: deprecated
 title: Do you always remember your attachment?